AstraZeneca COVID-19 vaccine can be 90% effective, results show | Health

 A week earlier, Pfizer Inc and Germany's BioNTech SE said their vaccine candidate had demonstrated greater than 90% efficacy that rose to 95% with analysis of full trial data.
 Russia's Sputnik-V vaccine on Nov.
 11 was also shown to be more than 90% effective, though only based on 20 infections.

 The AstraZeneca vaccine uses a modified version of a chimpanzee common cold virus to deliver instructions to cells to fight the target virus, which is different than the new technology known as messenger RNA (mRNA) deployed by Pfizer/BioNTech and Moderna.
-The company - one of the UK's most valuable listed companies - will now immediately prepare regulatory submission of the data to authorities around the world that have a framework in place for conditional or early approval.

-It will also seek an emergency use listing from the World Health Organization to speed up availability in low-income countries.
-In parallel, the full analysis of the interim results is being submitted for publication in a peer-reviewed journal.
+The Astra vaccine does not require ultra-cold storage which may make it easier to administer than the Pfizer-BioNTech shot, which needs to be refrigerated at -70 degrees.

 - READ MORE ON: